Using InterSystems Natural Language Processing (NLP)

 .
 It also provides functionality to load metadata values from a CSV (comma-separated values) file with rows corresponding to files previously loaded through the File Lister.
 This operation automatically creates previously nonexistent metadata fields on the fly.

-The Domain Explorer offers straightforward examples of calling the different NLP Query APIs from Zen, including top entities, similar entities, and related entities, with the frequency and spread for each.
+The Domain Explorer offers straightforward examples of calling the different NLP Query APIs, including top entities, similar entities, and related entities, with the frequency and spread for each.

 can be used for custom highlighting.